Carrollian Motion in Magnetized Black Hole Horizons: Induced Carrollian electromagnetism

 Now we can discuss the electromagnetic field around a charged rotating black hole.
 Using the analogy between the roles played by $\rho$ in this case and $c$ in the discussion above, we consider the expansion of Eq. \eqref{eq:Aexp}.
 We notice that this expansion is precisely the expansion~\eqref{eq:EM-expansion} considering $\rho$ instead of $c$.
 Therefore, the Carroll-covariant sector is just given by the following contribution:

 The $\rho$ component must vanish since we are taking the projection onto the horizon\footnote{ In this sense the structure does not depend on any foliation of stretched horizons.
-This is just a convenient tool that allows us to choose a particular set of coordinates where the Carroll structure becomes more intuitive.}.
-Notice that in our case the gauge potential is fixed, since the Carroll structure of the horizon is actually embedded in the Kerr--Newman spacetime.
-Therefore we are not free to re-scale the gauge potential with powers of $\rho$, as to obtain an \emph{electric} contraction: such a rescaling would violate the Einstein equations.
+This is just a convenient tool that allows us to choose a particular set of coordinates where the Carroll structure becomes more intuitive.}. {Indeed, setting $\rho = 0$ in Eq.~\eqref{eq:A}, we obtain Eq. \eqref{eq:A0} for the gauge potential apart from a pure gauge term in the $\dd v$ term.} Notice that in our case the gauge potential is fixed, since the Carroll structure of the horizon is actually embedded in the Kerr--Newman spacetime.
+Therefore we are not free to re-scale the gauge potential with powers of $\rho$, as to obtain an \emph{electric} contraction: such a rescalling would violate the Einstein equations.
 For this reason, the only consistent Carroll-covariant electromagnetism is given by the \emph{magnetic} contraction.

 The magnetic field can be consistently calculated from Eq.~\eqref{B2}, where \mbox{$F_{AB}=2\partial_{[A}A_{B]}$}, obtaining directly

 which is the same result as taking the projection of the magnetic field onto the horizon in Eq.~\eqref{eq:Our-B}.
 This should not be surprising because the $\rho\to0$ limit \emph{is} essentially a suitable way to project into the horizon such that the horizon structure is manifest.
 Actually the geodesic embedding of the horizon is just a way of writing the embedded surface in Gaussian null coordinates.